ngrunwald/gavagai/README.md

   (:require [gavagai.core :as g]))

 (g/register-converters
+ {:exclude [:class]}
- ["java.util.Date" :exclude [:class] :add {:string str}] ["java.awt.Color" :only [:green :red :blue] :add {:string str} :lazy? false] ["java.awt.Button" :exclude [:class] :translate-arrays? true :lazy? false] ["java.awt.Button$AccessibleAWTButton" :exclude [:class :locale] :lazy? false])
+ ["java.util.Date" :add {:string str}] ["java.awt.Color" :only [:green #"r.d" :blue] :add {:string str} :lazy? false] ["java.awt.Button" :translate-arrays? true] ["java.awt.Button$AccessibleAWTButton" :exclude [:locale]])
 ```

 The converters are registered under the namespace in which they are declared.
 They will not conflict with converters on the same classes registered in other namespaces.
+They accept a map as an optional first argument, which is the default options for every class registered.

 You can register a class by giving its name as a string, and add optional arguments to the declaration:
   - `:exclude` will exclude the given methods from the resulting map